-Global healthcare consumers have emerged more conscious about their wellbeing and safety more or less accepting the new normal lifestyle.
-A marked change in consumer behaviour has already set in.
-We are happy to share the trend analysis of experts present in the HTI Round Table Conference, an important event of ITB Berlin NOW.
+Global healthcare consumers are more conscious about their well-being and safety.
+Destinations are putting efforts to enhance their attractiveness.
+We are happy to share the trend analysis from experts of the HTI Round Table Conference, an important event of ITB Berlin NOW.

 Multi-billion global healthcare business awaits